devtoolsguild/devtoolsguild.github.io/docs/faq.md

 Protocol Guild (PG) is a collective funding mechanism for Ethereum layer 1 R&D. Whilst PG heavily inspired the Dev Tools Guild (DTG), DTG exists to provide a coordination mechanism and collective funding for widely used developer tooling, enabling developers to easily build applications on Ethereum.

+DTG membership consists of both projects and individuals, compared with PG which is only individuals.

 ### Why am I donating to projects I don’t personally use?

 DTG supports a broad and diverse range of developers.
 By remaining accessible to a wide range of developers using different languages and frameworks it increases the surface area of which Ethereum can attract developers, which is key for continuing to grow the Ethereum developer community.